A file-per-table tablespace contains data and indexes for a single

 GLOBAL at runtime:

 mysql> SET GLOBAL innodb_file_per_table=ON;

-system tablespace to a file-per-table tablespace.
-A
+resides in the system tablespace to a file-per-table

-operation recreates the table using the current
+TABLE operation recreates the table using the

 setting.
 This behavior does not apply when adding or dropping

 secondary indexes, nor does it apply to